moj-analytical-services/rpackage_training/README.md

 Exercise 7: Place a copy of crimedata.csv into your package Rstudio folder.
 Then amend the gitignore file to include the code in https://github.com/ukgovdatascience/dotfiles/blob/master/.gitignore After committing and pushing to github (Steps 2 and 3 at https://user-guidance.services.alpha.mojanalytics.xyz/github.html#r-studio) can you see crimedata.csv?
 Then additionally specify crimedata.csv as a file not to be ignored at the end of the gitignore file.
 After pushing to github can you now see it?

-# 9. Adding data in RData format
+# 9. Adding data in rda format

 While no sensitive data should be within the package, it is helpful to include non-sensitive data to make the development of functions and package testing easier.
 Where the data are sensitive, fake data should be generated instead.

 Any data included within the package should be in the form of a minimal tidy data set.
 Tidy datasets are easy to manipulate, model and visualise, and have a specific structure; each variable being a column, each observation a row, and each type of observational unit a table such that data corresponding to different types of observational unit (e.g. offenders and offender managers) are stored in separate tables.

-It is beneficial for the data to be within the package as an .RData file which stores the data in a format native to R. Compared with keeping the data in a .csv file it:
+It is beneficial for the data to be within the package as an .rda file which stores the data in a format native to R. Compared with keeping the data in a .csv file it:

 - Is faster to restore the data to R
 - Keeps R specific information encoded in the data (e.g. attributes, variable types)

-To create a nice .RData file:
+To create a nice .rda file:

 1. Create a sub-directory called 'data-raw' in your project Rstudio folder by running the command: